noahehall/theBookOfNoah/databases/mysql_new.md

 #  background
   - mysql - open source, multithreaded, relational database management system created by michael monty widenius in 95

+## MAILING LISTS
+  - lists.mysql.com

+# INSTALLATION
+  - check the online installation docs for the latest info!
+  - which version to install ?
+    - GA: (generally available) - best choice - latest stable version
+    - newer (than GA) releases: not recommended unless you need some new feature that is contained
+      - beta version
+      - RC (release candidate)
+  - What type of distribution ?
+    - source distribution: if you have special configuration requirements that must be set during the installation or at compile time
+    - binary distribution: esier and recommended
+  - general (albeit old) installation steps
+    - create a user and group `mysql`
+    - `./configure` the download
+        - get the options for this script
+        - but definitely set these options
+          - `--prefix`
+          - `--with-charset`
+    - run `make`
+    - make sure the `mysql:mysql` user:group owns the `--prefix` path
+    - start mysql!
+      - you may also choose to start mysql automatically at boot time -

 # STORAGE ENGINES
   - storage engine: manages queries and itnerfaces betweena users sql statements and the databases backend storage, is the critical software any database management system